lukyjanek/universal-derivations/fa/DeriNetFA/0.5/README.md

 As a citation for the resource in articles, please use this:

 * Hamid Haghdoost, Ebrahim Ansari, Zdeněk Žabokrtský, and Mahshid Nikravesh.
 2019.
 Building a MorphologicalNetwork for Persian on Top of a Morpheme-Segmented Lexicon.
-InProceedings of the 2nd Workshop onResources and Tools for Derivational Morphology.
+In: Proceedings of the 2nd Workshop onResources and Tools for Derivational Morphology.
 Prague: Charles University.
 ISBN: 978-80-88132-08-0. https://ufal.mff.cuni.cz/derimo2019/pdf-files/derimo2019.pdf.

 ```
 @INPROCEEDINGS{DeriNet.FA,